Composition of Binary Quadratic Forms over Number Fields: Introduction

 The aim of this article is to take into account an equivalence of binary quadratic forms given by all totally positive units of the base number field and to develop, in such settings, a Dedekind-like correspondence between classes of forms and an ideal class group.
 As the base field, we consider an arbitrary number field of narrow class number one; this is equivalent to having class number one together with the existence of units of all signs.
 These conditions are necessary for our approach: First, the class number has to be one, for a free module basis of any fractional ideal to exist, and second, units of all signs are needed in order for such a basis to be able to have any orientation.
 This paper is based on the first part of the author's Master thesis \cite{KZthesis}.
 The results of this paper are further used in \cite{KZcubes} to generalize the composition of Bhargava's cubes to rings of integers of number fields of narrow class number one.

-Refined definitions of the equivalence of quadratic forms and of the ideal class group are given in Subsections \ref{subsec:QFs} and \ref{subsec:OCl}; then Section \ref{sec:Correspondence} deals with the correspondence itself.
-The main results of the article are Theorem \ref{Theorem:Bijection} together with Corollary \ref{Cor:GroupStructure}.
-At the end of the article, Section \ref{sec:PosDef} is devoted to totally negative discriminants, which allow investigating positive definiteness of quadratic forms.
+First, we focus on base fields with at least one real embedding.
+Refined definitions of the equivalence of quadratic forms and of the ideal class group are given in Subsections~\ref{subsec:QFs} and~\ref{subsec:OCl}; then Section~\ref{sec:Correspondence} deals with the correspondence itself.
+The main results of the article are Theorem~\ref{Theorem:Bijection} together with Corollary~\ref{Cor:GroupStructure}.
+Afterwards, the results are applied in Section~\ref{sec:PosDef} to a study of positive definiteness of quadratic forms.
+At the end of the paper, Section~\ref{sec:TotImag} deals with the case when the base field is totally imaginary; the result is summarized in Theorem~\ref{Theorem:Bijection-Imag}.